Cross dominant shooting is a funny thing, I'm left eye dominant and right handed and I've noticed the following:

 With pistols, I shoot more accurately using my left eye, but I've always been center when shooting with my right eye only, I just shoot tighter groups closing my left eye.

 With pistols, I can get good two eyes open sight picture by indexing my chin on my right shoulder and score good quick hits and maintain more peripheral vision than shooting with one eye open and one eye closed.
-Some like to cant the gun to the left at around a 45 degree angle and have good results, but I didn't like the way the gun handled during recoil in that position.
+Some like to cant the gun to the left at around a 45 degree angle (plus or minus) and have good results, but I didn't like the way the gun handled during recoil in that position.

 With rifles I've always shot right eyed only and managed to qualify mid to high expert multiple times while in the Marines, that's shooting with iron sights out to 500 yards and scoring hits on man size targets, shooting at 300 yards and 200 yards.
 It's not that big a deal being cross dominant with rifles if you're using iron sights.
 Some issues start up when you being using 1X optics, I can NOT get a good sight picture (proper sight alignment applied to the target) with an Aimpoint or EOTECH unless I close my left eye.
 Again canting the firearm will probably help, but I haven't really tried it with an optic equipped rifle.
 So with rifles I will shoot right eye only.